The Bachelor of Computer Science requires three years of full-time study (or the equivalent part-time).

 ENGR3704 Project Management for Engineering and Science (4.5 units)

 * With the permission of the Director of Studies and with the agreement of the industry partner, the practicum topics may be extended by six months by enrolling in the topic COMP3741 Extended Industry Experience.
 COMP3741 Extended Industry Experience does not attract fees or HECS payments.
+Note that under the Fair Work Act, students enrolled in 0-unit Industry Experience topics must be in receipt of appropriate remuneration from the industry partner.
+Evidence of appropriate remuneration must be demonstrated before enrolment is permitted in the topic.
 International students, please be aware that your student visa conditions restrict you from undertaking the topic within Australia.
 Please see the topic coordinator for further details.

 **With the permission of the course coordinator students from non-English speaking backgrounds may be permitted to enrol in ESOL1101 English as a Second Language 1.

-The Bachelor of Computer Science may also be studied in a combined degrees program with:
+The Bachelor of Computer Science may also be studied in a combined degrees program with a: